Harmonic maps of finite uniton type into inner symmetric spaces: The work of Burstall and Guest and the DPW formalism

-Using the above theorems, we can derive the normalized potential of harmonic maps of finite uniton type, showing that they are meromorphic 1-forms taking values in a fixed nilpotent Lie algebra, which has been explained in Appendix B of \cite{BuGu} and in Theorem 1.11 of \cite{Gu2002} for the compact case.
+Using the above theorems, we can derive the normalized potential of harmonic maps of finite uniton type, showing that they are meromorphic 1-forms taking values in a fixed nilpotent Lie algebra.